gasparka/thesis/docs/2_pyha.rst

     RTL of fixed-point sliding adder, default fixed-point type (Intel Quartus RTL viewer)

-The ``simulate`` function in Pyha has been designed to automatically convert floating-point inputs to fixed-point, same goes for outputs.
+The ``simulate`` function in Pyha has been designed to automatically convert floating-point inputs to fixed-point, the same goes for outputs.
 This way the unit-test can be kept simple, :numref:`fp_test` gives an example.

 .. code-block:: python
     :caption: Pyha enables testing of fixed-point design with floating-point numbers